-Mampintsha started his career as a member of a group before releasing his own solo works.
-He has worked with many other artists in the country and has won awards for his work.
+The singer, who was active for nearly two decades before his demise, started out as a member of a band, cultivated a solo career, and eventually built a huge fan base of followers that effectively made him a social media star also.
+He has worked with many other artists and has won awards for his work.
 However, apart from being known for his incredible work as a musician, he is also infamous for the controversial relationship he has with his wife, Babes Wodumo, who is also a South African music artist.

 Mampintsha Hails From KwaZulu-Natal

 Mampintsha, whose real name is actually Mandla Maphumulo, hails from the popular KwaZulu Natal Province of South Africa.
 The singer was born in Umlazi, a township in KwaZulu-Natal, which is considered to be the fourth largest township in the whole of South Africa.
 It was also in Umlazu that he grew up.